 I’m totally hooked on probiotic drinks!
-I fell hard for kombucha, but it’s out-of-this world pricey (I’ll be making my own soon!).
+I fell hard for kombucha, but it’s out-of-this-world pricey, so I’ll be making my own soon.
 In the meantime, I’ve found a yummy, easy-on-the-wallet way to drink my probiotics.

-For centuries people all over the world have relied on fermentation to preserve foods (think kimchi, pickles).
-But beyond preserving food, fermentation has the added benefit of providing gut-friendly bacteria.
+For centuries, people all over the world have relied on fermentation to preserve foods (think: kimchi, pickles) [source].
+But beyond preserving food, fermentation has the added benefit of providing gut-friendly bacteria [source].

-This is why I tried my hand on making probiotic lemonade and it turned out delicious!
-Making your own fermented probiotic drinks at home is game changing not only money-wise but also for maintaining a gut-friendly diet routine.
+This is why I tried my hand at making probiotic lemonade, and it turned out delicious!
+Making your own fermented probiotic drinks at home is game-changing, not only money-wise but also for maintaining a gut-friendly diet routine [source].
 While most of the probiotic drinks from the market are partially pasteurized, this probiotic lemonade is natural and packed with live bacteria that will restore your gut health.

 When your natural intestinal flora balance is interrupted, it causes problems in your gut and your health.
-This can happen when you take too many antibiotics, or a number of different ways.
-Eating foods rich in probiotics improves digestion and keep things in check.
+This can happen when you take too many antibiotics, eat lots of processed foods, and a number of different ways.
+Eating foods rich in probiotics improves digestion and keeps things in check [source].

 You can certainly eat plenty of yogurt and take probiotic supplements, but I also like sipping homemade lacto-fermented lemonade.
-The “lacto” part comes from whey that has been separated from yogurt.
+The “lacto” part comes from whey that has been separated from yogurt, which is filled with healthy probiotic cultures [source].
 It’s super easy to do!

-To make this fermented lemonade you will use whey as a starter, and yes, you can make your own whey at home and it’s more simpler than you think!
-When you get the whey, all you need to do is to combine it with lemon juice, sugar and water and let the fermentation work its magic for two days on the counter, at room temperature.
+To make this fermented lemonade, you will use whey as a starter—yes, you can make your own whey at home, and it’s simpler than you think!
+When you get the whey, all you need to do is combine it with lemon juice, sugar, and water and let the fermentation work its magic for 2 days on the counter at room temperature.

-Once you have the whey that is full of those healthy bacteria, you need to give them something to eat.
-That’s where sugar comes in.
+Once you have the whey full of those healthy bacteria, you need to give them something to eat.
+That’s where the sugar comes in.

 How to Separate Whey

 Whey is the watery, protein-rich liquid left behind when milk is curdled to make cheese.
-It is also a component of yogurt.
-The best way to separate whey from yogurt is to strain it through several layers of cheesecloth placed over a fine mesh sieve.
-(Not only does this extract the whey it also produces a nice, thick yogurt cheese!)
+It is also a component of yogurt [source].
+The best way to separate whey from yogurt is to strain it through several layers of cheesecloth placed over a fine-mesh sieve.
+(Not only does this extract the whey, but it also produces a nice, thick yogurt cheese!)

 Let the yogurt stand overnight in the fridge to extract as much whey as possible.
-Use immediately or store in fridge for about 1-2 weeks.
-(It might last longer, but mine started to look iffy after two weeks.)
-Ideally you want as much clear whey as possible, but if a little bit of the milky part ends up in the liquid, no biggie.
+Use immediately or store in the fridge for about 1 to 2 weeks.
+(It might last longer, but mine started to look iffy after 2 weeks.)
+Ideally, you want as much clear whey as possible, but if a little bit of the milky part ends up in the liquid, no biggie.

 Once the liquid has properly fermented, the sugar will be mostly used up and you’ll be left with a tangy, slightly bubbly drink.
 It’s not fizzy like soda, but there are some tiny bubbles that you’ll notice.

-After the initial two day room temp fermentation period, the lemonade should be kept in the refrigerator.
+After the initial 2-day room temp fermentation period, the lemonade should be kept in the refrigerator.
 The flavor supposedly improves the longer it sits in the fridge.

 Have you tried lacto-fermenting at home?
 What do you think?